RATING★ 6.0

 The Narrative Arc & Core Premise

-In the evolving tapestry of Drama, Action, Thriller cinema, the 1978 release of Never Give Up stands as a landmark endeavor that pushes the boundaries of conventional storytelling.
+Never Give Up, a standout production of 1978, meticulously weaves its narrative threads through the Drama, Action, Thriller landscape, offering a cinematic experience that is as challenging as it is rewarding.
 The primary thematic concern of the film is an investigation into Special forces officer Ajisawa leaves his paramilitary group to take care of his newly-adopted daughter, Yoriko: the sole survival of a bloodbath for which he is responsible.
 As the story unfolds, we are introduced to a world where the traditional boundaries of Drama, Action, Thriller are tested.

 The screenplay takes its time to establish the stakes, ensuring that every character motivation is grounded in a psychological reality.
 The synopsis only hints at the depth: "Special forces officer Ajisawa leaves his paramilitary group to take care of his newly-adopted daughter, Yoriko: the sole survival of a bloodbath for which he is responsible.
 Years later, Ajisawa is forced to return to the scene of the tragedy for his new job as a claims adjuster where he is subsequently arrested for his suspected involvement.
 But the threat of jail time is the least of his worries as his former organization comes gunning for him."